-- Original Section 232 tariffs have been in effect since 2018 with exclusions granted - Section 232 expansion will be effective March 12, 2025 for original section 232 tariffs and all new derivative items. - President Trump has posted on Truth Social that he intends to increase the tariffs on Canadian steel and aluminum by another 25% totaling 50% effective March 12th, 2025.
-This has not been published in the Federal Register and an Executive Order has not been issued so details are not available. - The expansion removes all exclusions for Argentina, Australia, Brazil, Canada, Mexico, South Korea, European Union Countries, Japan, United Kingdom, and Ukraine - All importer-specific exclusions will be in effect until they expire - Duty rates for aluminum and its derivatives will increase from 10% to 25% - Duty rate for steel and its derivatives will remain at 25% - The list of the additional derivative tariffs were published in the Federal Register on February 18, 2025 - A link to all tariffs affected by the 232 expansion can be found here Steel-Aluminum-HTS-Codes.xlsx - Items on the new steel and aluminum derivative list that are made of US origin steel and aluminum will be exempt with certificates of melt and pour - If the products are from Russia, or any amount of primary aluminum use to make the article is smelted in Russia or cast in Russia, it is subject to 200% tariffs.
+- Original Section 232 tariffs have been in effect since 2018 with exclusions granted - Section 232 expansion will be effective March 12, 2025, for original section 232 tariffs and all new derivative items. - The expansion removes all exclusions for Argentina, Australia, Brazil, Canada, Mexico, South Korea, European Union Countries, Japan, United Kingdom, and Ukraine - All importer-specific exclusions will be in effect until they expire - Duty rates for aluminum and its derivatives will increase from 10% to 25% - Duty rate for steel and its derivatives will remain at 25% - The list of the additional derivative tariffs were published in the Federal Register on February 18, 2025 - A link to all tariffs affected by the 232 expansion can be found here Steel-Aluminum-HTS-Codes.xlsx - For derivative items included in the section 232 appendices, the 25% increase will only apply to the aluminum and steel content.
+This requires multiple lines to be submitted to CBP to report steel and aluminum content.
+CBP has instructed if steel and aluminum content is unknown at time of entry that section 232 duties will apply to the entire value of the derivative items.
+Importers should be reporting material and value breakdown for derivative items on the commercial documents provided to their customs brokers to facilitate compliant and accurate entries. - Items on the new steel and aluminum derivative list that are made of US origin steel and aluminum will be exempt with certificates of melt and pour - If the products are from Russia, or any amount of primary aluminum use to make the article is smelted in Russia or cast in Russia, it is subject to 200% tariffs.
 In addition, the same exemptions under HTS Chapter 98 do not apply the same way as to other origin goods. - Customs and Border Protection has been instructed to prioritize review of these imports and if misclassification is found, maximum monetary penalties will apply.
 The instruction on steel imports also states mitigation will not be allowed (this contradicts existing CBP regulations).